Low self-confidence is something that many of us experience but, over time, it can have a negative impact on our mental health.

 How is self-confidence different from self-esteem?

-Self-confidence differs from self-esteem, but a chance to look at the two traits is helpful to understand its potential.
-Although the two terms are used interchangeably there are differences which can have an impact on finding a way forward.
-The word ‘confidence’ comes from the Latin word to trust or have faith.
-Confident people set realistic goals, learn useful skills and undertake tasks to get to where they want to be.
-Confidence is linked with the external world and how others see us; how we present ourselves and what we achieve.
-Self-esteem, however, is more about our own relationship with ourselves and how we feel deep down about who we are.
+Although the two terms are often used interchangeably, there are key differences between self-confidence and self-esteem.
+Confidence is linked with the external world, such as how others see us, how we present ourselves, and what we achieve.
+Self-esteem, however, is more internal.
+It's about our own relationship with ourselves and how we feel deep down about who we are.

 Signs you have low self-confidence